BossHobby/Docs/docs/Features.md

 - SPI-Flysky
 - SPI-Redpine

-The correct protocol will be detected automatically as long as the uart the rx is soldered to is defined.
+The correct protocol will be detected automatically as long as the uart the RX is soldered to is defined.
-SPI connected rx will be detected if the spi variant target has been flashed.
+SPI connected RX will be detected if the SPI variant target has been flashed.
-Firmware for SPI-rx is baked into Quicksilver depending on the board.
+Firmware for SPI-RX is baked into Quicksilver depending on the board.
 ExpressLRS passphrase use is encouraged.

 LQ/RSSI